SolnBenchmark/Benchmark/README.md

 # SolnBenchmark
 SolnBenchmark provides a means to evaluate and benchmark performance of localization algorithms for stochastic optical localization nanoscopy (SOLN).
 The metric of root mean square minimum distance (RMSMD) evaluates the quality of a SOLN image.
 The unbiased Gaussian information-achieving (UGIA) estimator benchmarks the performance of a participant algorithm.
-Conversely, a participant algorithm challenges the performance bound of the Fisher information.
+In this way, a participant algorithm challenges the performance bound of the Fisher information.

 The UGIA estimator achieves the Fisher information and the Cramer-Rao lower bound (CRLB) of a data frame.